 General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) comes into effect on May 25th 2018.
+The General Data Protection Regulation (GDPR) came into effect on May 25th 2018.

 The purpose of the Regulation is to ensure transparency, security and accountability by data controllers and to strengthen the rights around data privacy.